cristiantobol/developer-toolcamp/session_09_unit_testing.md

 Code coverage helps to answer the question of how much unit testing is enough and gives you an indication of the quality of your code currently.

-It will measure which lines of code you have touched with your tests and which ones you haven't and will then give you a % of how much code is covered.
+It will measure which lines of code you have touched by running your tests and which ones you haven't.
+It will then give you a % of how much code is covered.

 It will also look at individual branches within the code to make sure you are covering all the different ways the code can be called.